asheroto/ScreenConnect-Scripts/README.md

 # ScreenConnect Scripts / ConnectWise Control Scripts

+> [!IMPORTANT]
-**NOTE:** These scripts are ONLY for self-hosted installations, which is less commonly used.
-These scripts will NOT work on the cloud-based version.
+> These scripts are **ONLY** for self-hosted installations, which is less commonly used. **These scripts will NOT work on the cloud-based version.** Please do not contact me asking about backing up and restoring ScreenConnect for the cloud.

 I went back and forth between the two names, but I think I'm going to stick with ScreenConnect Scripts since the name of the EXE and the Windows Service is ScreenConnect.